-1) We present an end-to-end framework for one-shot progressive face swapping based on GANs, which consists of a disentangled representation module and a semantic-guided fusion module.
-To the best of our knowledge, FaceSwapper is the first method that can swap faces progressively.
-This not only makes the swapped results more controllable but also improves diversity.
+The main contributions of this work are: \begin{itemize} \item We present an end-to-end framework for one-shot progressive face swapping based on GANs, which consists of a disentangled representation module and a semantic-guided fusion module.
+FaceSwapper can swap faces progressively with more controllable and diverse results.

-2) The disentangled representation module, which contains an identity encoder and an attribute encoder, is exploited to automatically disentangle the identity information and the attribute information.
-The identity encoder is more flexible, and the attribute encoder contains more details of the attributes than its competitors.
+\item The disentangled representation module, which contains an identity encoder and an attribute encoder, is exploited to disentangle the identity and attribute information automatically.
+Different from previous works, the parameters of the identity encoder are learned fully automatically during the training process.
+As such, the identity information can be injected into FaceSwapper with more controllability.
+In addition, the attribute encoder in our method preserves more details of the attributes than its competitors.

-3) Semantic information is further introduced into FaceSwapper to accurately synthesize the results to avoid the influence of complex backgrounds.
-This information is considered a modulating coefficient that is injected into the normalization layers of the semantic-guided fusion module, and can be seamlessly fitted to the synthesized results without inconsistency, thereby allowing the generation of high-fidelity swapped images.
+\item Semantic information is introduced into FaceSwapper to accurately synthesize the results and avoid influences from complex backgrounds.
+This information is considered a modulating coefficient injected into the normalization layers of the semantic-guided fusion module.
+It can be seamlessly fitted to the synthesized results without inconsistency, thereby allowing the generation of high-fidelity swapped images.

-4) The experimental results show that FaceSwapper achieves state-of-the-art results on benchmark datasets with only 30,000 training samples.
-In addition, we present a cross-dataset experiment to show the superiority of our method in terms of its generalization ability.
+\item Extensive experimental results show that FaceSwapper achieves state-of-the-art results on benchmark datasets with only 30,000 training samples.
+In addition, we present a cross-dataset experiment in the appendix to show the superiority of our method in terms of its generalization ability. \end{itemize}

-The remainder of this paper is organized as follows.
-In Section~\ref{sec:relatedwork}, we briefly review some related works.
-Section~\ref{sec:overall-framework} shows the details of our algorithm.
-The experimental results are presented in Section~\ref{sec:experiments}.
-Finally, we give our conclusions in Section~\ref{sec:conclusions}.